Last modified July 28, 2021

-In addition to the parameters, which, on paper, can be very interesting to know, there is a very important aspect, and this is the internal firmware, that makes them work.
+In addition to the specifications, which, on paper, can be very interesting to know, there is a very important aspect, and this is the internal firmware, that makes them work.

-In this type of sensors, measurement is not obtained directly, as may be the case with a mercury thermometer, but rather "Deduces" of certain "Effects".
+In this type of sensors, measurement is not obtained directly, as may be the case with a mercury thermometer, but rather it's "Deduced" from certain "Effects".

 In the case of these sensors with NDIR technology, the measurement consists of quantifying the scattering that occurs in an infrared beam when it passes through the air in its tiny measurement chamber.